 The company intranet is a powerful tool that leading workplaces rely on to operate everyday.
 Employees use it to work on projects, read company announcements, and find files.
 Higher-ups and CEOs use company intranets to connect with staff, and managers use it to track projects and communicate with team members.

-Company intranet software is packed with more tools that support your company—from customer support cases to the employee directory.
+Company intranet software—or the employee intranet portal—is packed with more tools that support your organization, from customer support cases to the employee directory.